a Chapter of

 Want to become a member?
 Click here for our MEMBERSHIP FORM.
 It has all the information for joining us.

-Emmanuel UCC Church index and digital images on DVD.
-This church was originally the Emmanuel Evangelical & Reform church founded in established in 1838.
+“Index To Church Records at Emmanuel E&R Church”.
+This church was originally the Emmanuel Evangelical & Reform church founded in 1838.
 The index and images are from 1847 to 1920.

-This sells for $25 for chapter members and $30 for non-members.
+“Index to Church Records at Zion Evangelical Lutheran Church”.
 The Zion Lutheran Church was established in 1830.
 The records are indexed from 1851 to 1903.
-Some records were found that Paul Hartman had overlooked as well as some newer records.
-This sells for $25 for chapter members and $30 for non-members.
+Some records were found that Paul Hartman had overlooked as well as some newer records. .

 If you had early ancestors in the area of Valley City, OH, these two DVD's are must haves for your research.
 You are getting the original handwritten ledger entry along with the indexes originally done by Paul Hartman.